 • The ability to agree to a creative, productive outcome that can benefit both parties commercially.

-• Much less adversarial than legal procedures, helping you preserve your relationship with the other party.
+• Much less adversarial than legal procedures, helping you preserve your relationship with the other parties involved.

 • Flexible and informal, as it is entirely up to the parties to shape the process